New York Motorcycle Accident Lawyer

 - Never Ride Without a Helmet: Purchase a helmet with the DOT logo to ensure that it complies with DOT requirements.
 Helmets should be worn even in states where it is legal to not wear one!
 Helmet safety is important for ATV riders too.

 - Keep Your Distance: Give the other vehicles on the road room to make quick decisions.
 They may not see you right away if you follow too closely.
 If you see a car swerving, never try to pass them.

-- Never Ride Between Lanes or Side-By-Side With Another Motorcyclist: Did you know it is illegal to ride between lanes?
+- Never Ride Between Lanes: Did you know it is illegal to ride between lanes?
 Always ride in a separate lane or at a safe distance away from the other motorcyclist.

 - Wear the Proper Protective Clothing: Basic personal protective gear includes: a high, close collar, insulated suit or windproof outer layer, thermal undershirt or layered clothing, insulated gauntlet gloves or heavy gloves with liners, heavy boots with insulation.
 Reflective gear such as bright colored clothing should also be worn.